progval/Supybot-plugins/GitHub/README.md

 **NOTE:** Previous versions of this plugin used `application/x-www-form-urlencoded`!

 Fill the other fields of the form according to what you want.

+## Announce format

+This plugin has a default configuration to announce events most people want to see announced on IRC, using bold formatting and no colors; but this can be tweaked.

+### Syntax description

 To announce other events type, you have to set config variables `supybot.plugins.GitHub.format.<type>` (where `type` is a type referenced